Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 ### eFit on Stitch images

-The Stitch & Resect tool allows to select one or more images from a study to generate a composite image, with the option to perform cropping and apply basic transformations such as rotation and flip.
-From this update it will be possible to run eFit planning for hip on a stitched image, using AI and autocalibration services.
+The Stitch & Resect tool allows to select one or more images from a study to create a composite image.
+Users have the option to perform cropping and apply basic transformations such as rotation and flip.
+With this update, it will be possible to conduct eFit planning for the hip on a stitched image using AI and autocalibration services.

 <img width=600 src="i0.png">

 ### Accession number field in the Imaging Study form

 An editable field for the accession number has been added to the Imaging Study form displayed in the study edition view.
-Now, when performing a Merge, this data will also be displayed in the new study information.
+From now on, when performing a Merge, this data will also be displayed in the new study information.

 _Before:_